Tools for Integrated Management of Childhood Illness

 Between 2019 and 2024, TIMCI is working in collaboration with the governments of India, Kenya, Senegal, and Tanzania and global partners to:

-• Introduce pulse oximeters and CDSAs in nearly 300 PHC facilities across the four project countries, including health care worker training and supportive supervision.
+• Introduce pulse oximeters and CDSAs in more than 200 PHC facilities across the four project countries, including health care worker training and supportive supervision.

 • Generate data on health impact, cost-effectiveness, and feasibility of utilization of these tools in PHC settings, helping to address evidence gaps, inform national and global guidance, increase donor engagement, and incentivize manufacturers to innovate and governments to pursue adoption and scale-up.